ingararntzen/timingdocs/docs/source/axis.rst

 ..  js:method:: axis.keys()

-    :returns Array: list of keys
+    :returns iterable: all cue keys

-    Get list of all keys managed by axis.
+    Iterable for all keys managed by axis.

-..  js:method:: axis.cues()
+..  js:method:: axis.values()

-    :returns Array: list of cues
+    :returns iterable: all cues

-    Get list of all cues managed by axis.
+    Iterable for all cues managed by axis.

-..  js:method:: axis.update (cues)
+..  js:method:: axis.update (cues[, options])

-    :param list cues: list of cues or single cue
+    :param iterator cues: iterable of cues or single cue
-    :param function equals: equality function for cue data
+    :param object options: options
     :returns changeMap: cue changes caused by the update operation

     Insert, replace and delete cues from the axis.
 For details on how to construct cue parameters see :ref:`axis-update`.

+    - options.equals: custom equality function for cue data

+        See :ref:`axis-cue-equality`.

+    - options.chaining: support chaining

+        See :ref:`axis-chaining`

 ..  js:method:: axis.clear()

+    :returns changeMap: cue changes caused by the operation

     Clears all cues of the axis.
-More effective than iterating through cues and deleting them.
+Much more effective than iterating through cues and deleting them.

 ..  js:method:: axis.lookup(interval[, mode])